quakenet/newserv/README.md

 * GNU Make
 * Python 2.4

-Support & Development
+Support & development
 ---------------------

 Please read the documentation provided before you ask us for support.
 You may find some assistance in #dev on QuakeNet for specific questions.

 If you've found any bugs or you're working on any cool new features please give us a shout.

 Installation
 ------------